Cognitive behavioral therapy: Phases in therapy

-Delivery protocols
+Combination with related techniques

+CBT may be delivered in conjunction with a variety of diverse but related techniques such as exposure therapy, stress inoculation, cognitive processing therapy, cognitive therapy, metacognitive therapy, metacognitive training, relaxation training, dialectical behavior therapy, and acceptance and commitment therapy.
+Some practitioners promote a form of mindful cognitive therapy which includes a greater emphasis on self-awareness as part of the therapeutic process.

+Age-adjustment

+CBT is used to help people of all ages, but the therapy should be adjusted based on the age of the patient with whom the therapist is dealing.
+Older individuals in particular have certain characteristics that need to be acknowledged and the therapy altered to account for these differences thanks to age.
+Of the small number of studies examining CBT for the management of depression in older people, there is currently no strong support.

+Modes of administering

-There are different protocols for delivering cognitive behavioral therapy, with important similarities among them.
+There are different protocols for providing cognitive behavioral therapy, with important similarities among them.
 Use of the term CBT may refer to different interventions, including "self-instructions (e.g. distraction, imagery, motivational self-talk), relaxation and/or biofeedback, development of adaptive coping strategies (e.g. minimizing negative or self-defeating thoughts), changing maladaptive beliefs about pain, and goal setting".
 Treatment is sometimes manualized, with brief, direct, and time-limited treatments for individual psychological disorders that are specific technique-driven.
 CBT is used in both individual and group settings, and the techniques are often adapted for self-help applications.
 Some clinicians and researchers are cognitively oriented (e.g. cognitive restructuring), while others are more behaviorally oriented (e.g. in vivo exposure therapy).
 Interventions such as imaginal exposure therapy combine both approaches.

-Related techniques

-CBT may be delivered in conjunction with a variety of diverse but related techniques such as exposure therapy, stress inoculation, cognitive processing therapy, cognitive therapy, metacognitive therapy, metacognitive training, relaxation training, dialectical behavior therapy, and acceptance and commitment therapy.
-Some practitioners promote a form of mindful cognitive therapy which includes a greater emphasis on self-awareness as part of the therapeutic process.

-Methods of access

-Therapist
+Face-to-face sessions

 A typical CBT program would consist of face-to-face sessions between patient and therapist, made up of 6–18 sessions of around an hour each with a gap of 1–3 weeks between sessions.
 This initial program might be followed by some booster sessions, for instance after one month and three months.
 CBT has also been found to be effective if patient and therapist type in real time to each other over computer links.

+Cognitive-behavioral therapy is most closely allied with the scientist–practitioner model in which clinical practice and research are informed by a scientific perspective, clear operationalization of the problem, and an emphasis on measurement, including measuring changes in cognition and behavior and the attainment of goals.